 Easy to remember because, first of all, it’s not a hybrid, so there’s just two words to its name.
 Elegantly simple binomial nomenclature at work.
 Aloe scobinifolia, a stemless aloe from Somalia (aka Somalian Aloe)

 Memorable also for the pale, almost albino quality to the leaves.
-Doubly so because the leaves are smooth, spineless.
+Doubly so because the leaves, though slightly raspy, are spineless.

 I love this blonde-on-blonde look with the variegated St. Augustine grass.
 In rainier times, I wouldn’t presume to keeping this rambunctious spreader under control.